Juha Riihijärvi

-Juha Riihijärvi (born 15 December 1969 in Keminmaa, Finland) is a former professional ice hockey left winger who played his last season for Bolzano-Bozen Foxes in Italian Serie A.
+Juha Riihijärvi (born 15 December 1969 in Keminmaa, Finland) is a Finnish former professional ice hockey left winger who played his last season for Bolzano-Bozen Foxes in Italian Serie A.

 Playing career

 Career in Finland

 Juha Riihijärvi played 4 seasons for Kärpät which is a team based in Oulu, Finland.
 After Kärpät, Riihijärvi played 2 seasons for JYP, where he won one bronze and one silver during his time with the Jyväskylä team.

 Short visit to North America

 Riihijärvi was drafted to National Hockey League by Edmonton Oilers in 1991 and was part of the Oilers organization for one season, 1993–94.

 Riihijärvi did not get a chance in the NHL and settled playing for Oilers-affiliate, Cape Breton Oilers in the IHL for the whole season.
 Riihijärvi scored 25 points in 57 games for Cape Breton.

 Return to Finland

 After his short-lived NHL-attempt, Riihijärvi returned to Finland and played two seasons for Lukko.
 During his second season in Rauma, Riihijärvi won the goalscoring, pointscoring and MVP trophies while Lukko won Bronze, making it the third medal for Riihijärvi in SM-liiga.